stormpath/stormpath-sdk-java/docs/source/views.rst

      * ``<jsp:doBody/>`` must be somewhere in the template.
 This will be substituted at runtime with the actual page content.
      * A ``title`` page attribute is supported.
 This can be specified in views that use the template via ``<jsp:attribute name="title">Value Here</jsp:attribute>``

   #.
-Copy and paste :ref:`each stormpath default view file <default view files>` to your own project at the *exact* same path as the plugin files.
+Copy and paste :ref:`each stormpath default view file <default view files_jsp>` to your own project at the *exact* same path as the plugin files.
 That is, each file *must* be in your .war's ``/WEB-INF/jsp/stormpath/`` directory and they *must* have the exact same name as the original files.

   #.
 In each view file, you'll need to replace the following line: